Ykai-f/wiki_yuekai_fr_BMCU/BMCU/BMCU_testing.md

 >
 > Do not hot-plug or unplug the connection cable between the BMCU and the printer while the printer is powered on.
 {.is-warning}

+> The status of the indicator is different in the ABC version, this page will be reset soon.
+{.is-info}

 # PCB
 If you build your own PCB, test it before connect to your computer or printer.